How to Deal as a Professional with Veterinarian Euthanasia

 All people are different and react differently on emotional bases.
 Some veterinary professionals cope with euthanasia way better than others.
 To be involved in the veterinary profession doesn’t necessarily mean that you must perform euthanasia.

 If you can never get used to it, reach out and find a clinic that offers a work position without euthanasia as a task that must be performed.
 Better yet, become a specialist in a field that doesn’t include euthanasia (radiology, pathology etc.).

-Euthanasia, besides many other factors, is what makes the veterinary profession ungrateful and underappreciated as the people involved in it have to sacrifice their bodies and souls to make the right thing.
+Euthanasia, besides many other factors, is what makes the veterinary profession ungrateful, thankless, and underappreciated as the people involved in it have to sacrifice their bodies and souls to do the right thing.

 Yet again, there are far more ‘positive’ than ‘negative’ things veterinarians and veterinary technicians are doing, so keep your focus on these things.
-The things that make you change the world for better are what makes the difficult situations a lot more bearable.
+The things that make you change the world for the better are what make difficult situations a lot more bearable.